yetka/anagrams_and_antigrams/README.md

 * Program checks if the inputs are real English words.
   * Example Input: "BOwl", "bllw"
   * Example Output: "You need to input actual words!"
-* If phrases aren't anagrams, program checks whether they are actually "antigrams."
+* If phrases aren't anagrams, program checks whether they are actually "antigrams".
-  * Example Input:
+  * Example Input: "yes", "cat"
-  * Example Output:
+  * Example Output: "These words have no letter matches and are antigrams."
 * Program accounts for multiple words being anagrams or "antigrams."
   * Example Input:
   * Example Output: